Mining

 Your worker snaps a photo

-“Our workers are 400 km from the nearest dermatologist — Flare bridged that gap overnight.”
+“Our workers are 400 km from the nearest dermatologist — now they send a photo to their clinician from camp.”